hall-lab/speedseq/README.md

 ##Installation

-There is an automatic (coming soon) and manual installation process for `speedseq`.
+There is an automatic and manual installation process for `speedseq`.

 The following are required for both installations:
 - cmake